-Each week we talk to members of the SHE Media Partner Network about growing their website traffic.
-We give advice on publishing cadence, ideas for what to write about and internal linking best practices, but inevitably, it’s content strategies that can make the most difference in traffic long-term.
-We’ve taken the years of experience gained working on our owned-and-operated properties like SheKnows and StyleCaster, and now teach our own publishing partners these same strategies.
+Each week, we talk to members of the SHE Media Partner Network about growing their website traffic.
+We give advice on publishing cadence, content ideas, and internal linking best practices.
+However, it’s inevitably content strategies that can make the most difference in traffic, long-term.
+We’ve taken the years of experience gained working on our owned-and-operated properties, like SheKnows and StyleCaster, and now teach the following strategies to our publishing partners:

 The most common content strategy being used by publishers today is updating articles and there are multiple benefits to working this process into your editorial schedule.